SYMBEYOND/SYMB-Mem/README.md

 ---

+### Just Enough Friction
+Structure creates continuity.
+Without it, context gets rebuilt from memory and decisions move straight into execution.
+With it, there's just enough friction to prevent things from drifting or breaking.

+— Mrs. T

+---

 ## The Origin

 SYMBEYOND emerged from a 15-year research program into ethical human-AI collaboration.
 Its most visible proof of concept: **Job Security (JS)** — a 4,000+ line industrial HVLP coating automation system built from salvaged parts on a $1,000 budget.
 It ran 9 months with zero failures without any maintenence.
 After a button replacement and a few code updates, Job Security is a workhorse for FX Industries.